 - 1. Select the Main Menu quick key \rightarrow from the System column select Maintenance \rightarrow input the required password \rightarrow select \checkmark . - 2.
 Select the Network Setup tab \rightarrow select the Network Type tab. - 3.
-Set Monitor to LAN1 IP.
+Set Monitor to Auto, LAN1 IP, or WLAN according to your network type.
+The default is Auto, which means the monitor will automatically use LAN1 IP when detected and the available WLAN when LAN1 IP is not detected.